My Ultimate List of Fungal Acne Safe Skincare Products

 Bioderma micellar water

 If you love your cleansing balms and oils, I have some bad news for you.
 Almost no oil-based cleansers are truly fungal-acne safe, and trust me, I’ve tried a lot of them.
-If your fungal acne isn’t particularly bad, you could get away with an oil for a few days, maybe even weeks, but that dreaded FA texture will inadvertently rear its ugly head again at some point.
+If your fungal acne isn’t particularly bad, you could get away with an oil or balm for a few days, maybe even weeks, but that dreaded FA texture will inadvertently rear its ugly head again at some point.

 Best Second Cleanse: Beplain Mung Bean pH-Balanced Cleansing Foam